 - 2 teaspoons pumpkin pie spice

-- In a separate medium bowl, combine remaining bread ingredients (whole wheat flour, all-purpose flour, baking soda, baking powder, salt, pumpkin pie spice).
-Add dry ingredients to the pumpkin mixture and stir until combined but do not over mix.
+- In a separate medium bowl, combine dry ingredients (whole wheat flour, all-purpose flour, baking soda, baking powder, salt, pumpkin pie spice).
+Add dry ingredients to the pumpkin mixture and stir until just combined.
+Do not over mix.

 - Let cool 10-15 minutes in pans before carefully removing to a wire rack to cool completely.